 The Group maintains a focus on employee diversity and retention of talent across all its business sectors.
-It has in place a Gender Policy, monitors initiatives aimed at building a diverse workforce and the diversity of its workforce based on age and gender and continuously tracks and monitors new hire and attrition rates, with particular attention to those industries with typically high staff turnover rates.
+It has in place a Gender Policy, monitors the diversity of its workforce based on age and gender and continuously tracks and monitors new hire and attrition rates, with particular attention to those industries with typically high staff turnover rates.
 Staff retention continues to be keenly monitored by both HR and Business heads, with the Group tracking attrition of employees identified as 'Talent' at both a sector and Group level, paying particular attention to the career development of such personnel, with ongoing dialogue to understand and manage aspirations and ensure retention.